- 6 chicken legs

 2. Set your chicken in a large roasting dish.
 Grind the seeds from your cardamom pods.
 Dust over the chicken along with the zest of your lemon and a good pinch of salt and pepper.

 3. Separate your garlic cloves.
 Flatten each clove with the side of your knife.
 Whip off the skin.
-Tuck a clove under each piece of chicken.
+Peel the ginger and slice it thinly.
+Tuck a garlic clove and some of the ginger under each piece of chicken.

 4. Quarter your pears.
 Cut the cores out and trim off the stems.
 Tuck them into the dish.